-Whatcom WRITES is a writing contest offering writers of all ages and experience levels an opportunity to explore themes related to the year’s Whatcom READS title.
-Top entries are selected for publication and public presentation.
+Whatcom WRITES invites writers of all ages and experience levels to explore a theme inspired by the Whatcom READS book each year.
+Top entries are selected for publication in the Whatcom WRITES anthology and contributors are invited to read at a public presentation.

 How to Enter

-- In the subject line, include your name, title of work,
+- In the subject line include your name, title of work, and word count.

 Entries received are judged on a rubric that includes originality, design and creativity, demonstrated writing skills, and appropriateness to contest theme.

-Whatcom READS will publish a print and electronic anthology of the top entries received, together with a piece written by author Sunil Yapa.
+Whatcom READS will publish a print and electronic anthology of the top entries received.
 People who submit top entries will be invited to make a public presentation of their work.

 By submitting an entry, writers grant permission to Whatcom READS to share their entries, in part or in whole, in the anthology and in other Whatcom READS print and digital publications, websites and social media sites, and public presentations.
 Rights return to the author upon publication.